November 12, 2022

 If you are planning to travel in the rainy or winter season, the trekking conditions might get worse.
 The Autumn season (September to November) and Spring season (March to May) are the most popular seasons for the Everest Base Camp Trek.

 The days are long and shiny, whereas nights are chilly, but there is less or no chance of rainfall.
 You should carry functional trekking boots and warm clothes to protect yourself because the weather at this altitude cannot be predicted; it changes frequently.

 In winter, the temperature can go below –25°C (Gorakshep), and the trails might be closed due to extreme snowfall.
-These are your options to trek in the Everest region, but it is best if you choose Autumn or Spring because these seasons provide you a moderate climate and temperature.
+These are your options to trek in the Everest region, but it is best if you choose Autumn or Spring because these seasons provide you with a moderate climate and temperature.

 There can be medical emergencies or slippery trails that can create some extra trouble, so it is better to travel with guides.
-They provide you medical assistance too; altitude sickness can get you sober.
+They provide you with medical assistance too; altitude sickness can get you sober.

-Carrying your massive backs for almost two weeks is not an easy task to accomplish.
+Carrying your massive back for almost two weeks is not an easy task to accomplish.
 Dehydration and enervation can get to you suffer from altitude sickness, so bringing one porter helps you in this trek.

 Similar articles you may like:

 Everest Base Camp lies in the Solukhumbu district of Nepal.
 Nepal is a small but beautiful Himalayan country between China and India.

 The Everest Base Camp lies at an altitude of 5380m (southern side, Nepal) and 5200m (northern side, Tibet).